tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

 In this task, you will create a new table based on the existing `FactResellerSales` table and apply a ColumnStore index.

-1. In SSMS, ensure you are connected to the Azure SQL Database instance.
+1. In SSMS, ensure you are connected to the Azure SQL Database instance

-2. Open a new query window by selecting **New Query** from the toolbar.
+2. Open a new query window by selecting **New Query** from the toolbar

     ![The New Query icon is highlighted on the SSMS toolbar.](./media/ssms-toolbar-new-query.png "SSMS New Query")

-3. Copy the script below, and paste it into the query window.
+3. Copy the script below, and paste it into the query window

     ```sql
     USE WorldWideImporters